jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

   loading="lazy"
 />

+Choosing one place to eat among the many is a challenge.
+An early arrival to the culinary scene, [Jang Su Jang](https://www.exploregwinnett.org/listing/jang-su-jang/449/) is something of a safe bet, the sort of place the local visitors center recommends to tourists.
+Opened in 2005, the restaurant specializes in homestyle Korean cuisine.
+A visit there involves a dizzying procession of dishes, eight of which are sides, or _banchan_, intended to complement the flavor of the main course.
+The servers are friendly, happy to tell you what each dish is and how to eat it — how to soak the rice in _seolleongtang_ soup, how the cabbage leaves for _bossam jungsik_ should fold around the steamed pork, jalapeños and sliced radishes to make a wrap.

 Traditionally, the dishes would be shared among the family, says second-generation owner Stephen Cho.
 Most patrons today order their own entree, but if you’re eating with friends, it’s hard not to let your fork stray to